Murder of Laci Peterson: Post-discovery investigation and developments

 The discovery of Laci's and Conner's bodies changed the case status from missing person to homicide, and allowed the detectives to expand their investigation of Scott Peterson as the prime suspect.
 The FBI and Modesto Police Department performed forensic searches of the Peterson home.
 Using mitochondrial DNA testing, the FBI linked a hair wrapped around a pair of pliers found in Scott's fishing boat to hairs recovered from Laci's hairbrush.
 Police searched Scott's truck, toolbox, and warehouse, and found a homemade concrete anchor in the boat Scott purchased two weeks before he reported Laci missing.

 Scott told detectives he used a 90-pound bag of concrete to make one boat anchor, and used the rest of the concrete to repair his driveway.
-When Detective Henry "Dodge" Hendee searched Scott's warehouse on December 27, he found a cement powder on the boat trailer, and five circular marks matching the size and shape of the bucket used to make the anchor.
+When Detective Henry "Dodge" Hendee searched Scott's warehouse on December 27, he found cement powder on the boat trailer, and five circular marks matching the size and shape of the bucket used to make the anchor.
 Hendee also found a sledgehammer and a dustpan covered with cement powder.
 Prosecutors alleged Scott made five anchors and used four – one tied to each of Laci's wrists and ankles – to sink Laci's body in San Francisco Bay.
 After Scott was arrested, police searched the San Francisco Bay for the anchors, but nothing was found.

-Using a GPS locator they'd placed on Scott's car, detectives Brocchini and Buehler tracked Scott to San Diego.
-Anticipating Peterson was planning to evade arrest by fleeing to Mexico, the detectives immediately began electronically monitoring Peterson's activities, but discovered Peterson had switched vehicles, rendering their GPS locator useless.
+Using a GPS locator they had placed on Scott's car, detectives Brocchini and Buehler tracked Scott to San Diego.
+Anticipating that Peterson was planning to evade arrest by fleeing to Mexico, the detectives immediately began electronically monitoring Peterson's activities, but discovered Peterson had switched vehicles, rendering their GPS locator useless.